Benzo Side Effects from Use and Abuse

 Benzodiazepine Side Effects

 Like many medications, benzodiazepines can come with side effects.
-The severity and presentation of these effects will depend on the drug, the condition being treated, their use, and the person’s medical health.
+The severity and presentation of these effects will depend on the drug, the condition being treated, its use, and the person’s medical health.

-Although these can vary, some possible and more common benzo side effects include:
+Although these can vary, the short-term effects of benzodiazepines can include:

 • Lethargy